 Right now, silver is historically undervalued against gold, the stock market, and the total money supply.
 Growing industrial applications in renewable energy and medical technology means the price of silver will need to rise to meet demand.
 Right now is an excellent time to start adding silver to your portfolio.

 With just a few taps, you can own any amount of physical silver.
-It takes just a few minutes to set up your Vaulted account.
+It takes 30 seconds to set up your free Vaulted account.

-Once you connect your bank with your Vaulted account, you can transfer cash and buy real silver.
-You will get direct ownership of specific, serial-numbered bars.
+Once you transfer funds, you can instantly buy real silver.
+You will get direct ownership of segregated, serial-numbered bars.